 Q: Is weight loss surgery reversible?

-A: Weight loss surgery may be reversible for the Lap Band, however, the Roux-en-Y gastric bypass should not be considered reversible The parts of the stomach and small intestine can be put together again, but it carries the same risks associated with the original operation.
+A: Weight loss surgery may be reversible for the Lap Band, however, the Roux-en-Y Gastric Bypass, Sleeve Gastrectomy, or Duodenal Switch should not be considered reversible.
+Rerouted parts of the small intestine could be put together again, but such an operation carries the same risks associated with the original operation.